 Existing project.
 The project includes a dam, powerplant, navigation lock, fish ladder, appurtenant facilities, and includes approximately 8 miles of slack water levees along the Snake and Clearwater Rivers at Lewiston, ID.
-The project provides for slack water hydroelectric navigation, power generation, recreation, and incidental irrigation.
+The project provides for slack water navigation, hydroelectric power generation. recreation, and incidental irrigation.
 The reservoir has a normal operating range between elevations 738 and 733 msl in Lewiston, ID, and Clarkston, WA.
-Lower Granite Lake extends upstream approximately 38 miles and provides slack water to the confluence of the Snake and Clearwater Rivers. structure is approximately 3,200 feet long and approximately 146 feet above the streambed.
-Fish passage facilities include one ladder with entrances on both shores with a fish channel through the spillway that connects to the powerhouse fish collection system and south shore ladder. powerhouse has six 135,000-kW generating units in operation for a capacity of 810,000 kW. spillway dam is 512 feet long, and the overflow crest at elevation 681 msl is surmounted by eight tainter gates, 50 feet wide and 60 feet high, which provide the capacity to pass a design flood of 850,000 cfs.
+Lower Granite Lake extends upstream approximately 38 miles and provides slack water to the confluence of the Snake and Clearwater Rivers.
+The dam structure is approximately 3,200 feet long and approximately 146 feet above the streambed.
+Fish passage facilities include one ladder with entrances on both shores with a fish channel through the spillway that connects to the powerhouse fish collection system and south shore ladder.
+The powerhouse has six 135,000-kW generating units in operation for a capacity of 810,000 kW.
+The spillway dam is 512 feet long, and the overflow crest at elevation 681 msl is surmounted by eight tainter gates, 50 feet wide and 60 feet high, which provide the capacity to pass a design flood of 850,000 cfs.
 The navigation lock is single-lift type with clear plan dimensions of 86 by 674 feet and 15-foot minimum depth over the sills.
 A navigation channel 250 feet wide, 14 feet deep, and 39.3 miles long is provided from the dam to the confluence of the Snake and Clearwater Rivers.
 Principal data are set forth in table 30-C.

 Construction of the original project started in July 1965.
 It was placed in operation in 1975 and completed in 1984.
 Construction of additional generating units was started in 1974 and completed in 1979.
-Power generation through September 2003 was 73.48 billion kW hours.
-Approximately \$19,848,000 (adjusted to October 2003 price index) in potential flood damages has been prevented since the levees became functional.
+Power generation through September 2004 was 75.63 billion kW hours.
+Approximately \$19,848,000 (adjusted to October 2004 price index) in potential flood damages has been prevented since the levees became functional.

-Lower Granite Lake offers visitors 16 day-use/picnic sites, 6 sites with camping, 12 boat launch ramps, and 4 swimming areas.
-Total recreation visitation to Lower Granite Lake for the FY was 1,137,162.
+Lower Granite Lake offers visitors 16 day-use/ picnic sites, 6 sites with camping, 12 boat launch ramps, and 4 swimming areas.
+Total recreation visitation to Lower Granite Lake for the FY was 1,111,689.

 Operations during FY.
 Operation and Maintenance: During the FY, 2.15 billion kW hours of electrical power were generated by the six generating units.
-Traffic through the navigation lock consisted of grains, petroleum products, fertilizer, wood products, and miscellaneous cargo and amounted to 1,544,500 tons during calendar year 2003.
-The FY costs were \$12,148,272.
+Traffic through the navigation lock consisted of grains, petroleum products, fertilizer, wood products, and miscellaneous cargo and amounted to 1,673,100 tons during calendar year 2004.
+The FY costs were \$8,554,949.
 (See table 30-A, Cost and Financial Statement.)

 Juvenile Fish Transportation Program.
 As the first collector dam on the Snake River, Lower Granite is a primary component of the Juvenile Fish Transportation Program.
-Transport began in the late 1960's as a research program on how to bypass juvenile salmon and steelhead around the Corps' dams and reservoirs of the Snake and Columbia Rivers.
+Transport began in the late 1960s as a research program on how to bypass juvenile salmon and steelhead around dams and reservoirs of the Corps' Snake and Columbia River dams.
 Transport became an operational program in 1981 with collection and transport from Lower Granite, Little Goose, and McNary Locks and Dams.
 Transport was expanded in 1993 to include Lower Monumental Lock and Dam.
 Development and improvement of collection and bypass systems continues with a new collection system completed at McNary Lock and Dam in 1994; a new bypass system completed at Ice Harbor Lock and Dam in 1996; and extended-length submersible bar screens installed at Lower Granite, Little Goose, and McNary Locks and Dams in 1996 and 1997.
+In addition, a new RSW was tested at Lower Granite Lock and Dam in 2003.